Holding a Guitar Pick

 Methods of holding a guitar pick (also called plectrum) slightly vary from one musician to another.
 With some experience you'll establish your own pick's position that fits the best to your individual preferences and playing style

 To begin with, place the pick between the thumb and the index finger of your right hand as shown in the picture (for a left-handed guitar the picking hand will be your left hand).

 As a starting point hold the pick more or less perpendicularly to the guitar body.

 Now turn the pick a little as in the picture below.
 And You'll get more aggressive, harsher sound when playing with a distortion.

 Some info about guitar picks and strings

-If you feel that all the strings except the thinnest one are OK, you can replace only this string and postponed full restringing process for some time.
+If you feel that all the strings except the thinnest one(s) (most likely the higher E string) are OK, you can replace only this string(s) and postponed the full restringing process for a really long time.